antonianunley-zz/Audio-Visualizer/README.md

 # Audio-Visualizer
-An audio visualizer that I created in processing
+An audio visualizer that I created in processing in 2019 as an assignment in my global online academy course.